sajjadGG/book-python/dragon/alpha.rst

         #.
 Set object status to dead
         #.
 Print ``XXX is dead``, where XXX is the name of the dragon
         #.
 Change texture file name to  ``img/dragon/dead.png``
         #.
-Print how much gold Dragon dropped (random in range from 1 to 100)
+Print position where dragon died
         #.
-Print position where dragon died
+Return gold dropped by Dragon (random in range from 1 to 100)
         #.
 Dragon cannot take any more damage
         #.
 Dragon cannot make any more damage
         #.
 Dragon cannot move or have position set